Harleen Deol: Career

-She made her Women's Twenty20 International (WT20I) debut against England on 4 March 2019.
-Harleen made her Women Women's T20 Challenge debut for Trailblazers on 6 May 2019 against Supernovas, contributing a 100-run partnership with Smriti Mandhana.
+and subsequently made her WT20I debut against England on 4 March 2019.
+Harleen made her Women's T20 Challenge debut for Trailblazers on 6 May 2019 against Supernovas, sharing a 100-run partnership with Smriti Mandhana.

 In January 2020, she was named in India's squad for the 2020 ICC Women's T20 World Cup in Australia.

 Deol went viral in July 2021 after performing an acrobatic catch while avoiding the boundary rope during the Twenty20 series against England.
+Fielding at long-off, Deol leapt to catch a lofted Amy Jones drive two-handed high above her head but, realising her momentum was taking her across the boundary rope to potentially concede six runs, she lobbed the ball into the air to give herself enough time to dive back onto the field of play to recapture the falling ball mid-air.
 She earned praise from Sachin Tendulkar and Prime Minister Narendra Modi for the catch.

 In July 2022, she was named in India's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+In the inaugural season of the Indian Women's Premier League in 2023, Harleen Deol was acquired by Gujarat Giants (GG) for INR 40 Lakhs.
+At the four-week tournament's conclusion, she was one of thirteen batters to have amassed over 200 runs.
+Her 202 aggregate, which she achieved at a Strike rate of 125.46, brought her within two runs of top scoring for her team.

+On 24 December 2024, Harleen scored her maiden WODI and International century (115 off 103) for India during the 2nd WODI against West Indies.